Eclipse-SDV-Hackathon-Accenture/trace-debugging-for-eclipse-ecal/Readme.md

 Well, nobody knows, because the charts you are seeing above don't exist, yet. 😣

 Debugging this inter-process time-related behavior is hard.
-You cannot use traditional debuggers like `gcc`, as that would **modify the behavior** That's why we want to add **trace debugging** to eCAL.
+You cannot use traditional debuggers like `gdb`, as that would **modify the behavior** That's why we want to add **trace debugging** to eCAL.

 # 🎯 Goal